nealrs/datenight/readme.md

 # Date Night Script

-My girlfriend and I find ourselves in analysis paralysis when date night roles around.
+My girlfriend and I often find ourselves in _analysis paralysis_ when date night roles around.
 Should we go out?
 Stay in?
 What would we even cook?
 Is there anything good on TV tonight / at the movies?
 What if we just want to talk?

-It's not a serious problem, but it made me think: why can't I use technology to improve my relationship?
-Because I'd like to enjoy my time with her, rather than planning it.
+It's not a serious problem, but it made me think: why not use technology to improve my relationship?
+Because I'd prefer to enjoy my time with Bae, rather than planning it.

-This code sample is comprised of four web scraper methods:
+This code sample is comprised of five web scraper methods, which feed into generator functions which compose the body of an HTML email:

 1. `storeRecipes()` ~ Scrapes BuzzFeed Tasty & Food52 for dinner recipes we can cook at home (returns JSON)
 2. `storeTVListings()` ~ Scrapes TV Maze for tonight's primetime TV listings for our agreed upon channels (returns JSON)
-3. `storeNews()` ~ Retrieves the latest 3 stories from Vox's RSS feed. (returns HTML)
+3. `storeNews()` ~ Retrieves the latest 3 stories from Vox's RSS feed. (returns JSON)
+4. `storeNewMovies()` ~ Scrapes Rotten Tomatoes for this week's new releases, based on our RT score criteria. (returns JSON)
-4. `storeMovies()` ~ Scrapes Rotten Tomatoes for this week's new releases & what's tops at the box office, based on our RT score criteria. (returns HTML)
+5. `storeTopMovies()` ~ Scrapes Rotten Tomatoes for this week's top movies at the box office, based on our RT score criteria. (returns JSON)

-As part of a larger application (not included here), a daily cron job runs the scrapers, stores the data in Redis, and sends a customized HTML email to me & my girlfriend.

-I chose to only include the scrapers in this sample, because the core data is what matters most.
+As part of a larger application (not included here), a daily cron job runs the scrapers, stores the data in Redis, and then generates & sends a customized HTML email to me & my girlfriend.
+I chose to only include the scrapers & HTML generation in this sample, because the core data is what matters most.

-# Setup
+# Setup & execution
-1. Install dependencies: `pip install -r requirements.txt`
-2. Set a `REDIS_URL` environment variable.
-Does not matter if it's a local or remote Redis instance.

-# Running the script

-Run `python datenight.py` to run scrapers and review the output.

-`storeRecipes()` and `storeTVListings()` return JSON for further processing in a larger app/email script. `storeNews()` and `storeMovies()` return HTML strings ready for rendering in app/email.
+Install dependencies `pip install -r requirements.txt` and run `python datenight.py` to execute the script.
+It should both print to console & open a webbrowser with final HTML output.

 # Testing